docker/docs/compose/compose-file/index.md

   created.
 Docker does not attempt to create it, and if it does not exist, a `secret not found` error occurs.
 - `name`: The name of the secret object in Docker.
-This field can be used to reference secrets which contain special characters.
+This field can be used to reference secrets that contain special characters.
 The name is used as is and will **not** be scoped with the stack name.
 Introduced in version 3.5 file format.